keystonejs/keystone/examples/custom-id/README.md

 1. Ensure you’ve initialised your project with `pnpm dev` at least once.
 2. Run `pnpm seed-data`.
 This will populate your database with sample content.
 3. Run `pnpm dev` again to startup Admin UI with sample data in place.

-## Try it out in CodeSandbox 🧪

-You can play with this example online in a web browser using the free [codesandbox.io](https://codesandbox.io/) service.
-To launch this example, open the URL <https://githubbox.com/keystonejs/keystone/tree/main/examples/custom-id>.
-You can also fork this sandbox to make your own changes.